- Company

 A breach isn’t just about lost data.
 It can trigger regulatory penalties, contractual disputes, reputational harm, and, in many sectors, litigation.

 If you already have baseline measures in place (password policies, antivirus, basic backups), the question becomes: How to protect your data against the more sophisticated threats?
-The answer lies in strategies that combine technology, process, and people-focused controls, not just one layer of defence.
+The answer lies in strategies that combine technology, process, and people-focused controls, not just one layer of defense.

 Here are 10 advanced, real-world strategies for data breach prevention that apply across industries, from law to healthcare, finance to manufacturing.